xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

       </tr>
       <tr>
          <td><strong>License Management</strong></td>
-         <td>Your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
+         <td>Upon renewal, your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
 Log onto <a href="https://admin.katalon.com">https://admin.katalon.com<a> to manage your available licenses.</td>
-         <td>Choose between Monthly Node-locked license or Annual Floating license.
+         <td>Upon renewal, you can choose between Monthly Node-locked license or Annual Floating license.
 For pricing details, please view the example below.
 Log onto <a href="https://admin.katalon.com">https://admin.katalon.com</a> to manage your
 available licenses.</td>
        </tr>
       </tr>